 Even me.
 I’m a professional ghostwriter.
 I’ve helped 7 authors get their books and names on the NY Times bestseller list.
 But I don’t always pick them right.
 Years ago, an unknown author came to me with a book idea.
 I thought, “There’s no way anyone will buy this book.”
 I agreed to write it (hey, I had a mortgage) and I did the best job I possibly could—even though I thought the book had a fatal flaw.

 You know what?
 It sold millions of copies and that author is now a household name.
 (I have not mentioned the book title or the author on purpose, as it was a ghosted work.)

 So chances are, if you want to get a book published, you—at one time or a hundred other—are going to feel very alone, as if no one believes in your book.
 And around that time you are going to wonder if your belief in your own book is wildly misguided.
 When that day comes, here are a few tips:

 Remind yourself you’re not alone: 99.9 percent of authors are rejected multiple times.
 Rejection does not mean that you suck and it does not mean that your book sucks.
 It just means that you tried.
 You’ve already gotten farther than most of humanity.
 Be proud for trying.

 Hey, if this doesn’t kill you, it will make a great essay.
 Some day.
 You are a writer.
 Adversity is the best material a writer can have.
 Embrace it.

-Try to learn from the rejection: Why aren’t they getting your book?
+· Learn from the rejection: Why aren’t they getting your book?
 Is there something missing?
 Could your book be better?
 Don’t keep sending the book out to editor after editor after editor.
 Take a step back and honestly assess, “Is there any validity to their concerns?”
 If possible, workshop your book and/or proposal with other authors.
 Or hire a professional editor.

 · Books that sell generally solve a problem for the reader.
 You’ll probably find that the books that bombed failed to do that.
 Study where they went wrong so you don’t make the same mistake.